LucaCanali/sparkMeasure/docs/Flight_recorder_mode_InfluxDBSink.md

   - Task metrics for `task_metrics`, `tasks_ended` and `tasks_started` will only be populated if you use InfluxDBExtended class instead of InfluxDbSink
 - Connect to InfluxDB shell and explore the metrics collected:
 ```
-# Use this if you started InfluxDB uising a docker image
+# Use this if you started InfluxDB using a docker image
 docker exec -it influx /bin/bash

 # Start the InfluxDB CLI